“It’s not what you know, it’s how you use what you know.”

 Football - which team do you support?

 Everton for soccer and the New Orleans Saints for American football.
 Not the most common teams to support, and if I’m being honest, both have probably had more downs than ups over the 30-odd years I’ve been following them.
 They’ve always been my teams though, and I’m a great believer in loyalty and sticking with stuff through thick and thin.
-I’ve also recently started supporting the Singapore Slingers in basketball through a client who’s a part-owner.
+I also support the home-grown Singapore Slingers in basketball through a client who’s a part-owner.

 Because loyalty should extend to supporting your home team and where you’re from?